Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 Hydration and Diet

 Drink water like it’s your job.
 It helps flush out bacteria.
-Try to drink at least eight glasses of water a day.
+Ensure to consume at least eight glasses of water every day.
 Cranberry juice can help prevent UTIs by making it harder for bacteria to stick to the bladder wall; it’s not just a myth.
 Just opt for unsweetened varieties to avoid excess sugar.

 Pain Management